stackotter/swift-bundler/README.md

 swift bundler init [name]
 ```

 Currently it is not possible to automatically setup swift bundler for an existing package.
 However it is not too difficult to do manually.
 First make sure your package contains a `main.swift` file and make sure macOS platform version in `Package.swift` is at least 11.0 (earlier versions will likely work as well, but they are not tested).
 Then create a file called `Bundle.json` containing configuration in the format specified in the following section.
 You should now be good to go.
+If your `Package.swift` explicitly specifies an executable product, the name of the product must match the name of the package.

 ### Configuration